-Supervisory Inspection The non-working supervisor shall inspect all areas under the contract a minimum of once a week and submit a written punch list of deficiencies.
+Supervisory Inspection The non-working supervisor shall inspect all areas under the contract a minimum of Once every other week, and submit a written punch list of deficiencies.
 All major problems shall be reported to the Technical Representative within twenty-four (24) hours.
-Litter Removal Three (3) times a year, in April, August and December, to keep all areas free of large accumulate litter.
+Litter Removal Once a week on Monday, shall be removed by 10:00 a.m. to keep all areas litter free.
+Weed Removal Once a month, to maintain areas in a weed free condition.
+Sweeping - Gutters Once every other week, to keep gutters free of dirt, sand, and other debris using a Motorized Street Sweeper.
+Median ends shall be swept by hand.